Now accepting new client matters Toronto · Ontario

 • Service on a corporation (registered office) — same process server fees as personal service

 Personal service through a licensed process server is the most reliable method and avoids disputes about whether the defendant actually received the claim.
 Service costs are recoverable disbursements.
+Service is just one step — the full guide to suing in Small Claims Court walks through filing, service, and trial in order.

 Lawyer fees